bonddevconsult/linuxprogramminginterface/chapter2/chapter2.md

 17. **swap [disk] space** - extra memory for the kernel to use if it runs out of RAM
 18. **login shell** - The process that is created to run a shell when the user first logs in
 19. **Shell scripts** - text files containing shell commands
+20. **single hierarchical directory structure** - A directory hierarchy where every directory is a child of the root directory
+21. **directory** - a file containing a table of filenames coupled with references to the related files
+22. **link** - aka hard link.
+The combination of a filename and a reference to the location of the data associated with that filename
+23. **symbolic link** - aka soft link. a file containing a filename-plus-reference entry, but, the pointer refers to the string name of another file
+24. **dangling link** - A symbolic link referring to a file that does not exist

 ## What Is The Kernel